treeman/jonashietala/posts/2020-05-03-how_i_wrote_my_book_using_pollen.markdown

 ---
 title: "How I wrote a book using Pollen"
-tags: Cryptocurrency, Programming, Pollen, Racket, Why cryptocurrencies?
+tags: [Cryptocurrency, Programming, Pollen, Racket, Why cryptocurrencies?]
+series: making-cryptobook
 ---

 I wrote [an online book][main] using [Pollen][pollen], a static site generator in [Racket][racket].
 [An earlier post][impressions] contains my first impressions of it, but as the book is now completed I think I can summarize some implementation details in more detail with this post.